 Verse 13, "The sea gave up the dead who were in it, and Death and Hades delivered up the dead who were in them.
 And they were judged, each one according to his works."
 "Hades" opens its hatches and all the unbelieving dead are condemned before God.
 Nobody stands a chance.
-Romans 3:23 is the preview, "For all have sinned, and fall short of the glory of God..."
+Romans 3:23 will be the verdict, "For all have sinned, and fall short of the glory of God..."

-Remember "Hades" is like county jail - a temporary holding.
+Remember "Hades" is like a county jail - it's temporary holding.
 It's where the spirits of unbelievers are today.
-In Luke 16 the rich man suffers in the flames of "Hades" - but it's not his permanent punishment.
+In Luke 16 the rich man suffers in the flames of "Hades," but it's not his permanent punishment.

-"Gehenna" or "lake of fire" is the super-max prison.
+"Gehenna" or "the lake of fire" is the super-max prison.
 The Lake of fire is the final assignment.
 Once you're found lacking at the Great White Throne you're sent to THE LAKE.
-And despite popular lore, there're no keg parties, wild orgies, or beer buddies at the lake... only fire and brimstone... scorching regret.
-Thus, verse 14, "Then Death and Hades were cast into the lake of fire."
+And despite popular lore, there're no keg parties, or wild orgies, or beer buddies at the lake, only fire and brimstone... scorching regret.

-"This is the second death."
+Verse 14, "Then Death and Hades were cast into the lake of fire.
+This is the second death."
 Physical death is the first death.
 But the lake - eternal damnation - is the second.
-There's an old saying, "Born once die twice.
+There's an saying, "Born once die twice.
 Born twice die once."
 Come to Jesus, be born again, and you'll face only physical death...
 The first death is not the one to fear.
 "The second death" is "the lake of fire."

 Chapter 20 closes, "And anyone not found written in the Book of Life was cast into the lake of fire."

-Here's the most important question you'll ever be asked, "Is your name written in the Book of Life?"
+Here's the most pressing question you'll ever be asked, "Is your name written in the Book of Life?"
+Do you trust in the cross of Christ, or do you point to your own merits?